 A woman’s body goes through a lot of changes before, during, and after pregnancy.
 A lot of women have “baby blues” within the first few days after giving birth.
 This typically goes away within 5-7 days.
 Women who experience emptiness and sadness for more than two weeks may have postpartum depression.
 According to Medical News Today, 1 in 7 women experience postpartum depression.
-Postpartum depression is a psychological disorder that affects your behavior and overall well-being.
+This is a psychological disorder that affects your behavior and overall well-being.
 With the right help, you will be able to overcome postpartum depression.
-If you believe you are experiencing postpartum depression, let your healthcare provider know.
+If you believe you are experiencing depression, let your healthcare provider know.

 Symptoms of Postpartum Depression